Thermoelectric effect: Thomson effect

 where $\nabla T$ is the temperature gradient, and $\mathcal K$ is the Thomson coefficient.
+The Thomson effect is a manifestation of the direction of flow of electrical carriers with respect to a temperature gradient within a conductor.
+These absorb energy (heat) flowing in a direction opposite to a thermal gradient, increasing their potential energy, and, when flowing in the same direction as a thermal gradient, they liberate heat, decreasing their potential energy.
 The Thomson coefficient is related to the Seebeck coefficient as $\mathcal K = T \tfrac{dS}{dT}$ (see below).
 This equation, however, neglects Joule heating and ordinary thermal conductivity (see full equations below).